spacetelescope/poppy/docs/coronagraphs.rst

 In Poppy, two subclasses of OpticalSystem exploit the computational methods described above: SemiAnalyticCoronagraph and MatrixFTCoronagraph.
 Let's see how to make use of these subclasses to speed up Lyot corongraph PSF calculations.

-Lyot coronagraph using the semi-analytical subclass
+Lyot coronagraph using the SemiAnalytic subclass
 ---------------------------------------------------

 In this example we consider a Lyot coronagraph with a conventional, opaque occulting spot.
 This configuration corresponds to the upper half of the schematic described above.